CMB spectroscopy at third-order in cosmological perturbations: Solving the Boltzmann equations

 Finally, the remaining part $y\mathcal A$ is

 Combining these expressions, we find

-Thus, the triple products of the perturbations are canceled, and only the mode coupling between the $y$-distortion and $\mathcal A$ contributes to the $\kappa$-distortion.
-The absence of triple products of the temperature multipoles in Eq.~(\ref{kmono}) implies that deviations from the blackbody spectrum are necessary to produce the $\kappa$-distortion.
-In other words, deviations from the Planck distribution appear step by step.
+Thus, the triple products of $\Theta$ are canceled, and only the mode coupling between $y$ and $\mathcal A$ contributes to $\kappa$.
+The absence of triple products of the temperature multipoles in Eq.~(\ref{kmono}) implies that $y$ is necessary to produce $\kappa$.
+In other words, $\kappa$ appears as a result of multiple scattering.
 Now it is manifest that a possible source of the RHS of Eq.~(\ref{kmono}) is primordial non-Gaussianity.